SohanChoudhury/APrisonerProblem/README.md

 ### The solution, kinda.

 I won't disclose the full solution here.
-You can easily download the [program](https://github.com/SohanChoudhury/APrisonerProblem/blob/master/APrisonerProblem.go) to see how, and below I'll discuss the framework of the code.
+You can easily download the [program](https://github.com/SohanChoudhury/APrisonerProblem/blob/master/APrisonerProblem.go) to see the specifics.
+Below, I'll discuss the framework of the code.

 As you may notice, my ```main()``` function, which is run from the console when the program is executed, is quite simple.
 I did this intentionally, as to showcase the benefits of Go as a function-based language.